ashishmeshram159/Self_Projects/README.md

 # Self-Projects Repository

 Welcome to my self-projects repository!
-This collection showcases various AI and Machine Learning projects I've undertaken, focusing on areas such as LLM fine-tuning, candidate recommendation systems, resume parsing, Retrieval-Augmented Generation (RAG), and more.
+This collection showcases various AI and Machine Learning projects I've undertaken, focusing on areas such as LLM fine-tuning, Retrieval-Augmented Generation (RAG), Sports News Generation, News Classification and many more to come later...

 ## Projects: